You are visiting the Singapore Kee Safety website from United States. Would you like to go to the United States site?

 Safety should be a collaborative group effort.
 However, some organizations still believe ‘safety’ is the job of the HSE department alone.
 An HSE manager needs to help the company make the cultural shift to safety as a responsibility that is owned by everyone, not just those with ‘HSE’ in their titles.

-Changes can only be made when safety is valued by supervisors and managers just as much as the HSE office.
+Changes can only be made when safety is valued by supervisors and managers just as much as by the HSE office.

 When working to improve workplace safety, you should always focus on building on the capabilities of the organization.